Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations: Results

-\paragraph{Locally increasing mutant fitness advantage and migration outflow yields amplification and acceleration of fixation.} In the specific spatial structures of the star and the line, we showed that environment heterogeneity increases the fixation probability of beneficial mutants when it is such that mutants have a stronger fitness advantage in a deme that is upstream of the overall migration flow.
-We further found that this can lead to joint amplification and acceleration of fixation.

-Do these findings hold beyond specific graphs?
-To address this question, we consider a graph where all nodes can be connected by migrations, but where one special deme (called deme number 1) differs from all others both by migration outflow and by environment.
+\paragraph{Locally increasing mutant fitness advantage and migration outflow yield amplification of selection and acceleration of fixation.} In the star and the line, we showed that environment heterogeneity can amplify natural selection and accelerate fixation when mutants have a stronger fitness advantage upstream of the overall migration flow.
+Do these findings hold beyond the star and the line, when migration asymmetries arise solely from differences in migration probabilities, rather than from the graph connection pattern?
+To address this question, we consider a graph where all nodes are connected by migrations, but where one special deme (called deme number 1) differs from all others both by migration outflow and by environment.
 The prefactor of mutant fitness advantage is $\delta_1$ in the special deme and $\delta_2$ in other demes.

-We first treat the highly symmetric case in which all outgoing migration probabilities from the special deme have the same value, $m_1$, while all other ones have the same value, $m_2=\alpha m_1$, where $\alpha$ denotes migration asymmetry, see schematic in Figure~\ref{fig:Dirichlet-clique}.
-When $\alpha<1$, meaning that the special deme has a stronger migration outflow than others, the spatial structure considered amplifies natural selection if and only if:
+We first address the highly symmetric case in which all outgoing migration probabilities from the special deme are equal to $m_1$, while all other migration probabilities are equal to $m_2$, and $\tilde{\alpha}=m_1/m_2$ denotes migration asymmetry (Figure~\ref{fig:Dirichlet-clique}A-D).
+When $\tilde{\alpha}>1$, meaning that the special deme has a stronger migration outflow than others, the spatial structure considered amplifies natural selection if and only if: